 - 18.13 The ISAF Executive Committee shall appoint ISAF Technical Delegates for all 'ISAF Events' and Regional Games events including the Olympic Sailing Competition.
-The Executive Committee shall consult the Regional Games Committee on the appointment of ISAF Technical Delegates to Regional Games events. - 18.13.1 The appointment of technical delegates to events organized outside the ISAF Events, Regional Games and Olympic Sailing Competition will be left to the Member National Authority of the country in which the event is being held.
+The Executive Committee shall consult the Regional Games Committee on the appointment of ISAF Technical Delegates to Regional Games events. - 18.13.1 The appointment of technical delegates to events organized outside the ISAF Events, Regional Games and Olympic Sailing Competition will be left to the Member National Authority of the country in which the event is being held. - 18.13.2 The ISAF Technical Delegate should be appointed as soon as possible after the confirmation of sailing's inclusion in the specific Regional Games.
+A list of ISAF appointed Technical Delegates will be maintained on the ISAF website. - 18.13.3 ISAF Technical Delegates appointed to Regional Games shall only be those certified by ISAF as an ISAF Race Officer or International Judge. - 18.13.4 ISAF shall not appoint or approve an ISAF Technical Delegate, other than ISAF staff who is from the country of the Organizing Authority of the event.
+All ISAF Technical Delegates will report to and through the Executive Committee. - 18.13.5 The ISAF Technical Delegate will be appointed subject to the following guideline as to their qualifications: - (a) an intimate knowledge of the ISAF Rules and Regulations; - (b) experience of event organization; - (c) skills in diplomacy; - (d) the ability to work with all people connected with the event (competitors, officials, media etc); and - (e) the geographic location of the appointed delegate in respect of funding available from ISAF and other sources to enable he/she to undertake the role. - 18.13.6 The responsibilities of the ISAF Technical Delegate will include: - (a) assisting Event Organisers in the development and planning of the event; - (b) giving advice regarding the Notice of Race and Sailing Instructions before the event; - (c) approving any alterations to the Sailing Instructions and other rules relating to the event; - (d) co-ordinating the ISAF Course Representatives and the Race Officers (appointed by the Event Organising Committee) where such officials have been appointed; - (e) carrying out such other functions as the ISAF Executive Committee may decide; and - (f) submitting a report to the ISAF if visits are made. - 18.13.7 At least two ISAF Technical Delegates will be appointed for the Olympic Sailing Competition, subject to the following guidelines: - (a) one ISAF Technical Delegate will be a Vice President; - (b) one ISAF Technical Delegate will be an ISAF staff appointee; - (c) the ISAF Technical Delegates will be appointed no later than three years before the start of the Olympic Sailing Competition; - 18.13.8 The ISAF Executive Committee shall approve the IFDS Technical Delegate for the Paralympic Sailing Competition (including Paralympic Qualification events).

-- 18.13.2 The ISAF Technical Delegate should be appointed as soon as possible after the confirmation of sailing's inclusion in the specific Regional Games.
-A list of ISAF appointed Technical Delegates will be maintained on the ISAF website. - 18.13.3 ISAF Technical Delegates appointed to Regional Games shall only be those certified by ISAF as an ISAF Race Officer or International Judge. - 18.13.4 ISAF shall not appoint or approve an ISAF Technical Delegate who is from the country of the Organizing Authority of the event.
-All ISAF Technical Delegates will report to and through the Executive Committee. - 18.13.5 The ISAF Technical Delegate will be appointed subject to the following guideline as to their qualifications: - (a) an intimate knowledge of the ISAF Rules and Regulations; - (b) experience of event organization; - (c) skills in diplomacy; - (d) the ability to work with all people connected with the event (competitors, officials, media etc); and - (e) the geographic location of the appointed delegate in respect of funding available from ISAF and other sources to enable he/she to undertake the role. - 18.13.6 The responsibilities of the ISAF Technical Delegate will include: - (a) assisting Event Organisers in the development and planning of the event; - (b) giving advice regarding the Notice of Race and Sailing Instructions before the event; - (c) approving any alterations to the Sailing Instructions and other rules relating to the event; - (d) co-ordinating the ISAF Course Representatives and the Race Officers (appointed by the Event Organising Committee) where such officials have been appointed; - (e) carrying out such other functions as the ISAF Executive Committee may decide; and - (f) submitting a report to the ISAF if visits are made. - 18.13.7 At least two ISAF Technical Delegates will be appointed for the Olympic Sailing Competition, subject to the following guidelines: - (a) one ISAF Technical Delegate will be a Vice President; - (b) one ISAF Technical Delegate will be an ISAF staff appointee; - (c) the ISAF Technical Delegates will be appointed no later than three years before the start of the Olympic Sailing Competition; and - (d) the ISAF Executive Committee may, in addition, form an Olympic Advisory Commission with necessary expertise for the organization of a successful event.
-The Chair of this Commission will be the Vice President who serves as the ISAF Technical Delegate for the event.
-The Olympic Advisory Commission will adhere to ISAF Regulation 41. - 18.13.8 The ISAF Executive Committee shall approve the IFDS Technical Delegate for the Paralympic Sailing Competition (including Paralympic Qualification events). - 18.14 Reserved for future use.
+18.14 Reserved for future use.